 If we are trolling fellow believers because of their political opinions our allegiance is no longer to the risen Christ.

 During our years in a former church my wife and I heard repeated admonitions from the leadership to greet visitors.
-Then a couple years ago we found ourselves looking for a new church community.
-Now we were the newcomers visiting various churches.
-In some of the communities I noticed an obvious personal connection between congregants that was not readily visible as a visitor in others.
+Then a couple years ago we found ourselves visiting churches looking for a new church community.
+Now we were the newcomers.
+In some of the communities I noticed obvious personal connections between congregants that were not readily visible in others.

-The common thread was that the communities with this apparent “connectedness” had a single service and were smaller congregations .
+The common thread appeared to be that the communities with this “connectedness” had a single service and were smaller congregations .
 I can’t claim to be able to tease these observations apart.
 The impact of multiple services could simply be a matter of a meeting location that doesn’t work particularly well, such as with crowd bottlenecks in congested building entrances.
 But group size, on the other hand, seems to have some inherent dynamics beyond the physical constraints of a meeting place.